-Note #3: The URA is not required to bound the instantaneous URE when: (a) an alert is issued to the users before the instantaneous URE exceeds either of the scaled URA bounds; or (b) if the integrity status flag is 'off' an alert is issued to the users no more than 8.0 seconds after the instantaneous URE exceeds the 4.42 times URA bound; or (c) if the integrity status flag is 'on' an alert is issued to the users no more than 8.0 seconds after the instantaneous URE exceeds the 4.42 times URA bound; or (c) if the integrity status flag is 'on' an alert is issued to the users no more than 8.0 seconds after the instantaneous URE exceeds the 4.42 times URA bound; or (d) if the integrity status flag is 'on' an alert is issued to users no more than 5.2 seconds after the instantaneous URE exceeds the 5.73 times URA bound.
+Note #3: The URA is not required to bound the instantaneous URE when: (a) an alert is issued to the users before the instantaneous URE exceeds either of the scaled URA bounds; or (b) if the integrity status flag is "0", an alert is issued to the users no more than 8.0 seconds after the instantaneous URE exceeds the 4.42 times URA bound; or (c) if the integrity status flag is "1", an alert is issued to the users no more than 8.0 seconds after the integrity status flag is "1", an alert is issued to the users no more than 8.0 seconds after the instantaneous URE exceeds the 4.42 times URA bound; or (d) if the integrity status flag is "1", an alert is issued to users no more than 5.2 seconds after the instantaneous URE exceeds the 5.73 times URA bound.
 In this context, an "alert" is defined as any indication or characteristic of the conveying signal, as specified elsewhere in this document, which signifies to users that the conveying signal may be invalid or should not be used, such as the health bits not indicating operational-healthy, broadcasting non-standard code, parity error, etc.

-6.2.1.1 User Differential Range Accuracy.
+6.2.1.1 User Differential Range Accuracy